cdsittampalam/documentation/docs/Deposit & Withdraw.md

 ### View Transactions

-In the ledger, you can view deposit transactions to one or more funds that you are the owner of in Qredo.
+In Ledger view, you can see deposit transactions to one or more funds that you are the owner of.
 All deposit transactions are listed in the Inbound tab.

 ![TX](/doc-images/TXIbd.png)